blue-yonder/tsfresh/docs/text/quick_start.rst

     extracted_features = extract_features(timeseries, column_id="id", column_sort="time")

 You end up with a DataFrame `extracted_features` with all more than 1200 different extracted features.
-We will now remove all ``NaN`` values and select only the relevant features next
+We will now remove all ``NaN`` values (that were created by feature calculators, than can not be used on the given data, e.g. because it has too low statistics) and select only the relevant features next:

 .. code-block:: python